joshuabragge/ergodox/README.md

 * Tapping the `:` key once yields `:`, tapping it twice yields `;`.
 Credit [algernon][algernon].
 * Tapping the `[{(`/`)}]` keys once yields `[` (or `{` when shifted), tapping them twice yields `(`.
 Credit [algernon][algernon].

-The symbols on the front in the image above have the same color as the key that activates them, with the exception of the **Arrow** layer, which is just black on the front.

 ## Movement layer

 [![Movement layer](https://github.com/joshuabragge/ergodox/blob/master/images/movement-layer.png)](http://www.keyboard-layout-editor.com/#/gists/45681a17453d235925b6028dd83bf12a)